jarshwah/optimising-django-queries/README.md

 ```

 The django ORM hides the `ProductSize` mapping table (through relation) by
-default, but it's possible to defined it yourself.
+default, but it's possible to define it yourself.
 For a many-to-many relation,
 django models both sides as lists.

 ```python